AdaCore/spark2014/docs/lrm/source/packages.rst

-   state abstractions and visible variables of the package are initialized by the elaboration of the package, both its specification and body, and any units which have state abstractions or variable declarations that are part of (constituents) of a state abstraction declared by the package.
+   state abstractions and visible variables of the package are initialized by the elaboration of the package, both its specification and body, and any units which have state abstractions or variable declarations that are part (constituents) of a state abstraction declared by the package.
    [A package with a **null** ``initialization_list``, or no Initializes aspect does not initialize any of its state abstractions or variables.]